DhalEynn/PROJ831-Domotique/README.md

 ## Instructions :
+**General:**

+1. Start a mongoDB server

-0. Create the file "env.py" like this:
+2. Create the file "env.py" like this:
 ```python
 import os